jhony-24/react-custom-datatable/README.md

 }
 ```

-BY default it is rendering the key inside the th.
+By default is rendering the key inside the th.
 Whatever is it. you can create a custom render method replacing the key value.

 ```javascript